The current Newcastle Officers

 4. The networking opportunities.

-Every day is different as a Sabbatical Officer and thus you will come in to contact with a huge array of influential people.
+Every day is different as an Officer and thus you will come in to contact with a huge array of influential people.
 You could be introducing students to the Union for the first time through induction talks or visiting partners like Newcastle Football Club or helping out students who’ve come to your office.

 Constantly meeting new people ensures an interesting day everyday.